marleyhill/javacakes-acebook/README.md

  - Click the run button
  - Hit http://localhost:4567/posts

+ #### Running the unit tests
+  - Make sure postgres is running
+  - `createdb acebook-test`
+  - Open project in intellij
+  - Go to tests and hit run button

  #### Skills checklist

   - [ ] I can create a new endpoint and render a static template view